 There should accordingly be a considerable rise in the minimum age of criminal responsibility.
-The NAYJ has argued elsewhere that it should be set at 16 years to align with the current age of consent.
+The NAYJ has consistently argued that it should be set at 16 years to align with the current age of consent.

-• A child friendly, child centered, approach
+A child friendly, child-centered, approach

-Where children do come into contact with agencies as a consequence of the offending behaviour, decisions about the nature, and intensity of, intervention should focus on their best interests and their longer term healthy development.
+Where children come into contact with agencies as a consequence of their offending behaviour, decisions about the nature, and intensity of, intervention should focus on their best interests and their longer-term healthy development.

-Responses to children who have infringed the law should reflect primarily their childhood status rather than emphasising their offending behaviour; they should be designed to provide appropriate support rather than delivering punishment.
+Responses to children who have infringed the law or who are alleged to have done so, should reflect primarily their childhood status rather than the fact that they may have infringed the criminal law; they should be designed to provide appropriate support rather than delivering punishment.

-Short term reoffending metrics are inadequate, and inappropriate, measures of the effectiveness of youth justice intervention whose efficacy should be evaluated by longer term developmental, and educational, outcomes and the promotion of children's wellbeing.
+Short-term reoffending metrics are inadequate, and inappropriate, measures of the effectiveness of youth justice intervention whose efficacy should be evaluated by longer-term developmental, and educational, outcomes and the promotion of children's wellbeing.

-Children have a right to anonymity; they should never be named at any stage of the youth justice process.
+Children have a right to lifelong anonymity; they should never be named at any stage of the youth justice process; or retrospectively when they become adults.